FEUP-MEIC-DS-2022/main-template/README.md

 ## How to run

 Explain how to package, deploy and run the system to a production (or production-like) environment.
+If needed, link to external resources or additional markdown files with further details (please place these in the [docs](docs/) directory).

 ## Contributions